ChanduIlla/Technical_paper/Apache_Kafka.md

 For stream processing, Kafka offers the Streams API that allows writing Java applications that consume data from Kafka and write results back to Kafka.

->There are five major APIs in Kafka:
+There are five major APIs in Kafka:
-> - **Producer API** – Permits an application to publish streams of records.
+- **Producer API** – Permits an application to publish streams of records.
-> - **Consumer API** – Permits an application to subscribe to topics and processes streams of records.
+- **Consumer API** – Permits an application to subscribe to topics and processes streams of records.
-> - **Connector API** – Executes the reusable producer and consumer APIs that can link the topics to the existing applications.
+- **Connector API** – Executes the reusable producer and consumer APIs that can link the topics to the existing applications.
-> - **Streams API** – This API converts the input streams to output and produces the result.
+- **Streams API** – This API converts the input streams to output and produces the result.
-> - **Admin API** – used to manage Kafka topics, brokers and other Kafka objects.
+- **Admin API** – used to manage Kafka topics, brokers and other Kafka objects.

 The consumer and producer APIs build on top of the Kafka messaging protocol and offer a reference implementation for Kafka consumer and producer clients in Java.
 The underlying messaging protocol is a binary protocol that developers can use to write their own consumer or producer clients in any programming language.
 This unlocks Kafka from the Java Virtual Machine (JVM) eco-system.
 A list of available non-Java clients is maintained in the Apache Kafka wiki.